-Where it is not possible to rectify the defect within the specified response time due to workload or the level of resources required, appropriate warning is to be provided until the repair can be completed.
+Where it is not possible to rectify the defect within the specified response time due to workload, the level of resources required, or site conditions (e.g. wet weather) appropriate warning is to be provided until the repair can be completed.